SonicPy/SonicPy/docs/source/imageanalysis.rst

       :width: 250px
       :align: center

 4. Once image cropped properly, click :guilabel:`Compute` in upper left corner.
-The program extracts positions of the lower (Edge 1) and upper (Edge 2) edges by fitting a polynomial to edge pixel positions weighted by the the pixel intensities.

    .. note::
       You may need to adjust the :ref:`fit threshold <fit_theshold>` for edges with non-uniform contrast.